webpack/webpack-dev-server/CONTRIBUTING.md

 This is the list of _type_ of commits that we accept:

--   ast
+- build
--   break
+- ci
 - chore
--   cli
 - docs
 - feat
 - fix
+- perf
+- refactor
+- revert
--   misc
+- style
--   tests
+- test

 The **header** is mandatory.